-Note: Alabama Humanities Recovery Grants are available thanks to funding provided by the National Endowment for the Humanities (NEH) through the federal American Rescue Plan (ARP) Act of 2021.
-You can learn about additional relief funding provided directly by NEH.Read the guidelines
+Alabama Humanities Recovery Grants are funded by the National Endowment for the Humanities through the federal American Rescue Plan Act of 2021.
+The Alabama Humanities Alliance made the funding available through a competitive grant process, inviting Alabama-based nonprofits with a demonstrated commitment to public humanities programming.

 For questions, contact Graydon Rust, AHA’s grants director: firstname.lastname@example.org.

 To learn more about our ongoing Alabama Public Humanities Grants, check out our Grants page.AHA Grants Portal